arvindpndit/React-Revision/Notes/Day5.md

 I got the data from the `cards` array, which I fetched from the Swiggy API.

+Now, let's discuss some important concepts in React:

+### 1. Config Driven UI

+Config-driven UI means that the UI or the frontend is driven by the backend.
+In other words, the UI updates according to the data sent by the backend.
+The configuration is defined in the backend and is sent to the frontend.
+The frontend renders the UI based on this configuration.
+This approach makes it easier to maintain and update the UI.

+### 2. Virtual DOM

+Virtual DOM is the representation of our actual DOM.
+It is required for reconciliation.
+Reconciliation is the process by which React updates the UI.
+It involves comparing the current virtual DOM with the previous one and updating the real DOM with the differences.
+The virtual DOM is a lightweight copy of the actual DOM, and changes made to it are not immediately reflected in the browser.
+Instead, React batches these changes and updates the actual DOM in an optimized way.

+### 3. Props

+Props are short for properties.
+They are passed to the children of a component.
+Props are used to pass data from the parent component to its children.
+This allows for more modular and reusable code.
+Props are immutable, which means they cannot be changed by the component that receives them.

+### 4. Reconciliation/Diff Algorithm

+Reconciliation is the process by which React updates the UI.
+It involves comparing the current virtual DOM with the previous one and updating the real DOM with the differences.
+React uses a diff algorithm to determine what has changed in the virtual DOM.
+The diff algorithm is a process of comparing two trees and returning the differences between them.
+The algorithm is optimized to minimize the number of updates to the actual DOM.

+### 5. React Fiber

+React Fiber is a new core algorithm in React that is responsible for scheduling and rendering updates.
+It is a reimplementation of the reconciliation algorithm that allows for better performance and more granular control over rendering.
+React Fiber introduces the concept of priorities, which allows React to prioritize certain updates over others, improving the perceived performance of the application.
+React Fiber also allows for interruption and resumption of the rendering process, which can help prevent the application from becoming unresponsive.

 After working on the application, I realized that my `App.js` file was getting messy, and everything was inside it.
 So tomorrow, I plan to modularize my code by separating the components and constants files from the `App.js` file.
 Overall, I'm excited to continue working on my food ordering application using React.